In this post, we discuss Graphic Design Statistics 2023

 Carolyn Davidson, a graphic artist from Portland State University, created Nike’s logo.
 Years after receiving just a $35 payment at first, she eventually received a $1 million payout.

 How do you exhibit creativity?
 One method is with content, but the most efficient approach is with designs!
-Illustrations, advertisements, and web design that are creative are always helpful.
+Illustrations, advertisements, and creative web design are always helpful.

 What is the first blue-colored logo that springs to mind?
 Pepsi?
 Facebook?
 Google?
 IMB?
 Describe it.
 What do they all share?
 In their logos, they use the color blue.